NomadsReach/Fallout-Anomaly/README.md

 1. Perk-based crafting for specialized items (e.g., Dogmeat-related perks for Dogmeat items).
 2. Higher-tier armors require advanced crafting perks and materials like ballistic weave.

-- *This is all still ongoing and will be improved and expanded in later updates.*

   </details>